 We’ve been receiving quite a few questions about cholesterol recently.
-How to lower it, how much impact diet has on serum levels, is it really that dangerous, etc. Perhaps these questions are coming up because February was National Heart Health Month?
+How to lower it, how much impact diet has on blood cholesterol levels, is it really that dangerous, etc. Perhaps these questions are coming up because February was National Heart Health Month?
 Probably not, but it seems as good a time as ever to share the facts about why you do not, and will not ever, need to limit your dietary cholesterol intake to protect your heart health.
 Even if you’ve been told your cholesterol levels are high, lowering it will not necessarily make you healthier.

-Initially, I was going to write a blog explaining the history and the new-ish discovery of C-reactive protein as a measure of heart health.
+Initially, I was going to write a blog explaining the history and the (comparatively) new-ish discovery of C-reactive protein as a better measure of heart health.
 It turned into more of a novella, so this will be a three part series.
 This week, we’ll cover the infamous Diet-Heart Hypothesis that should have died 40 years ago but still lives on in our collective psyche like the voice of our overbearing grandmother, convincing us that we’re bad little kids if we eat too much fat.
 If we want to find a better way, we’ve got to start by silencing this demon of bad science.

 In the beginning…

 Here is an article from Scientific American about an eerily similar situation in which a well conducted study from around 1970 was boxed for not fitting the Diet-Heart Hypothesis narrative.
 A group of researchers in Minnesota spent 5 years feeding over 9,000 nursing home patients two different diets.
 One group ate a diet high in saturated animal fats, and the other group were fed unsaturated vegetable oils (mostly corn oil) as the majority of their fat.
 Keep in mind that these diets were literally fed to them, every single day.
 This wasn’t one of those, “tell people what they should do and hope they’re not lying about doing it” kind of studies.
-These were people in nursing homes, eating what was prepared for them.
+These were people in nursing homes, eating what was prepared and set before them.

 And what did the study find after five years?
 “Vegetable oils lowered total blood cholesterol levels, by an average of 14 percent… But that lowered cholesterol did not help people live longer.
 Instead, the lower cholesterol fell, the higher the risk of dying: 22 percent higher for every 30-point fall.
 Nor did the corn-oil group have less atherosclerosis or fewer heart attacks.”
 That’s right, it found that the Diet-Heart Hypothesis is wrong.
-Not only does dietary saturated fat have less effect on serum cholesterol than Keys imagined, but far more importantly, lower cholesterol levels do not correlate with improve heart health outcomes.
+Not only does dietary saturated fat have less effect on serum cholesterol than Keys imagined, but far more importantly, lower cholesterol levels do not correlate with improved heart health outcomes.
 Eating less saturated fat does not improve heart health.
 This conclusion was considered so sacrilegious that it too was shoved in a box and not discovered for 40 years.

 For now, just know that dietary cholesterol is not your enemy.
 It is, in fact, much more likely to improve the health of every cell in your body.

-I’ve also been frustrated by how often reviews will combine saturated fats with trans fats as though they are the same thing.
+I’ve also been frustrated by how often scientists will combine saturated fats with trans fats in their data as though they are the same thing.
 They are not the same, not even close.
 Trans fats are chemically manipulated, manmade, and damaging to our bodies.
 I’m unaware of any study involving these industrially produced trans fats that hasn’t found them detrimental to all aspects of human health.
 Combining these unnatural fats in studies with saturated fats which are natural and recognizable by our body as useful, makes no sense and leads to skewed conclusions.

 Did you know that long before Ancel Keys came on the scene, one of the first cholesterol-heart disease studies was conducted in 1908, on rabbits?
 That’s right, rabbits.
 Vegetarian animals who don’t eat saturated fat or cholesterol at all, ever.
-They developed heart disease from eating fats that were not normally in their diet.
+They developed illness and heart disease from eating fats that were not normally in their diet.
 Of course they did.
 This has nothing to do with humans, but it seems to be where the idea for the Diet-Heart Hypothesis originated.
 Isn’t it time we progressed a little from this non-sensical conclusion?

 But research is starting to come around.